ricky-shin/bulpa/README.md

 # WISHLIST
+* Recommend a professor based on certain keywords when users search for a course.
 * Pagination
 * Bad reviewers/spammers can be shadowbanned through admin page (they will get "submitted" page but query not run.)